AyachiZakaria/AyachiZakaria/README.md

 </div>
 🌱 I’m currently learning machine learning 😄🌱And Kotlin<br/>
 🔭 I’m currently working on creating a chatbot and a chatroom <br/>
-💬 Ask me about problem solving and QT/cpp<br/>
+💬 Ask me about problem solving and Desktop Development /cpp<br/>
 Connect with me:
 <br/>
 <br/>